Guide to Letters of Credit

 • Shipper: The transportation company that ships goods.

-• Stand-by letter of credit: A subsequent letter of credit that’s used when a deal requirement has not been met.
+• Stand-by letter of credit: A secondary letter of credit that’s used when a deal requirement has not been met.
 For example, if payment does not occur within the specified timeframe, a stand-by letter of credit would then be used to help guarantee that the deal goes through.

 Pros and Cons of Letters of Credit